 These areas should be lubricated

 and massaged at least two times

 a day.
 With time, a darker brown

 discoloration develops and the tissue becomes firmer.
 This is referred

 to as a lipodermatosclerosis.
+The

-The cause is inflammation, secondary to
+cause is inflammation, secondary to

 macrophages, and red cells that traverse

 the capillary membrane because of the

-hydrostatic pressure of gravity.
-The

 lymphocytes,

 Early skin changes consist of pink

 venous therapy.